Welcome to today's edition of the Rush 24-7 podcast.

 The phony soldiers.

-They want to be over an Iraq.
+They want to be over in Iraq.

-They understand their sacrifice, and they're willing to sacrifice for the country.
+They understand their sacrifice and they're willing to sacrifice for the country.

 They joined to be in Iraq.